 Europa League away goals rule: what happens if there is a draw?

-We’re well into the knockout stages of UEFA’s second tournament with expectations that we’ll see more extra-time and penalty shootouts.
+The previous away goals rule has been scrapped for the knockout rounds of the tournament meaning we'll likely see more extra-time and penalty shootouts.

-The 2021/22 Europa League quarter-finals are upon us and - just as with the Champions League - they involve a notable change to the rules, which kicked in after the group stage.
+The 2021/22 Europa League knockout stage - just as with the Champions League - begins on Thursday with a notable change to the rules.
 How many times have you been sitting watching a game in previous years and found yourself, or sometimes a confused commentator, working out the complexities of how the potential of late equaliser resulting in a 2-2 aggregate score would actually change a team being knocked out to them going through to the next round?
 Well, no more.
 Now two plus two does indeed simply equal four.

 Removal of the away goals rule

 In June last year, UEFA took the decision to abolish the away goals rule in all two-legged European ties.
 Introduced in 1965, the away goals rule stated that all goals scored by the visiting team in both home and away legs would count as double if the aggregate score ended level.